- Learn from staff with extensive industry experience as you engage with real marketing projects

 For more information about our regulations for this course, please see our Academic Regulations, Policies and Procedures

-A GCSE A*-C or 9-4 pass in Mathematics and English Language are required.
+A GCSE A*-C or 9-4 pass in English Language are required.

 International Baccalaureate: 26 points